ed-morais/nacho-picchu/README.md

 # web-programming-exam-1
 #### Develop a static page for a restaurant. </br>
-You must align the different foods and drinks using a CSS layout note.</br>
+Using a CSS layout, align the various foods and drinks.</br> Include prices and images to enhance the appearance, and choose a suitable color scheme, font style, and images.</br>
-You'll be adding prices, images, and you'll need to give it a nice look, using the proper combination of colors, font style and images. </br> You can add photo gallery for different items feeding, you can also add slider images (carousel) for better look, add links for redirection to internal pages. </br>
+Consider adding a photo gallery and slider images (carousel) for an improved visual experience.</br>
-Make it responsive by setting a viewport, using media and grid queries.
+Include links for easy navigation to internal pages.
+Ensure the layout is responsive by setting a viewport and using media and grid queries.